SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/role/index.md

 ## Manage your roles

-In the Roles section, you can [determine what type of access][6] your users have to the different parts of SuperOffice CRM.
-You can also customize each user level by changing the Data rights and/or the different Functional rights.
+In the Roles section, you can [determine what type of access][3] your users have to the different parts of SuperOffice CRM.
+You can also customize each user level by changing the Data rights and/or the different [functional rights][6].

 ![The Roles section lets you determine what type of access your users have to the different parts of SuperOffice CRM -screenshot][img1]